-Expenses incurred for the purposes allowed in this subsection during a taxable year in the 10-year period may be counted toward a credit allowed in a later taxable year in the 10-year period.
+Expenses incurred for the purposes allowed in this subsection during a taxable year in the ten-year period may be counted toward a credit allowed in a later taxable year in the ten-year period.
 If the owner is not able to use the entire credit during the taxable year, the excess may be used in subsequent taxable years.
-After the end of the ten-year period, any unused credit may be used for investment at or in connection with the recycling facility above the \$300,000,000 initial investment.
+After the end of the ten-year period, any unused credit may be used for investment at or in connection with the recycling facility above the three hundred million dollars (\$300,000,000) initial investment.